 A leap of faith.
-That’s what I’d call my decision to leave a successful career in England for a new start in a Canadian town unlike any I’d lived in before.
+That’s what I’d call my decision to leave a successful career in England for a new start in a beautiful Canadian town.

 We immigrated to Kelowna in 2001 and although jobs were scarce, I found work doing anything and everything from weighing trucks to driving a gravel loader.
 I painted when I could – as I had in England – and began selling my work through several galleries that were impressed with my work.